 4. The Fallen Angels

-Our study today is on the topic of The Fallen Angels.
-So far, we have looked into the unseen world that is beyond the five senses.
-Then, we talked about the victory that was won on behalf of the believer in Christ by the Lord Jesus, and last time, we began to expose who our enemy is.
-We looked at the four categories of evil beings against us, but it is possible that Paul's list in Ephesians 6:12 was not comprehensive.
-We are told in 1 Peter 5:8 that we are to be sober and vigilant because our adversary, the devil, walks around like a roaring lion, seeking whom he may devour.
-Today, nothing has changed.
-His agenda is still the same.
+In our series so far, we have looked into the unseen world beyond the five senses.
+Then, we talked about the victory won on behalf of the believer in Christ by the Lord Jesus.
+In our previous study, we began to expose how our enemy works against the Kingdom of God, looking at the four categories of evil beings that Paul lists in Ephesians 6:12.
+The apostle Peter wrote that we must be sober and vigilant because our adversary, the devil, prowls around like a roaring lion, seeking whom he may devour (1 Peter 5:8).
 Jesus spoke of the enemy's strategy when He said, “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it abundantly” (John 10:10).
-Our focus in this study is to understand how the enemy has tried to corrupt humanity and how Christ has provided restoration.
-Regardless of the enemy's schemes, we know how the story ends!
-We know that Christ is victorious.
-Since we are still here in this present evil world, we need to be vigilant and aware.
-Until Christ comes again, we are in a battle.
-We will have difficulty fighting an enemy that we don't understand.
-Even more importantly, we are to be aware of the weapons God has given us to overcome evil with good.
-Just as Satan seeks to corrupt, our God continues to restore and create.
+Today, our study focuses on understanding how Satan and the fallen angels have tried to corrupt humanity and how Christ has provided restoration.
+Until Christ comes again, we are in a spiritual battle and will have difficulty fighting an enemy we don't understand.
+We must fight our enemy with weapons God has given us to overcome evil with good.
 This war between Light and Darkness has been fought from the very beginning.

 The Corruption from the Beginning